 Susan Cain says that introverts process and ponder more deeply.
 And introverts who are socially oriented spend a lot of time thinking about social dynamics and social interactions.

-This is why I became good at analyzing social interactions (and why I started The Power Moves).
+This is why I became good at analyzing social interactions and power dynamics.

-This is a must read for those who want to understand people and psychology.
+This is a great read for those who want to understand people and psychology.

 But it’s also an important book from a leadership, organizational, and business point of view to get the most out of the many introverts in the workforce.